 For much of my life I haven’t wanted children.
 In many ways this has been selfish; I wanted to live my life for me, and I wanted to be able to travel and do things that would be hard to do with a little one in tow.
 My perspective began to shift after my first episode of depression, particularly after it became clear that it was going to be a recurring illness.
-Safety became a flashing neon sign that there’s no way to ignore.
+Safety when it came to the mix of mental illness and childbearing became a flashing neon sign that there’s no way to ignore.

 You occasionally hear horror stories of mothers who killed themselves and their infants due to postpartum depression, and I seriously worry that I could be that next horror story.
 If postpartum depression can wreak havoc in the lives of women who don’t have a pre-existing mental illness, what is likely to happen to a woman with a history of depression with psychotic features and multiple suicide attempts?